robboyd/occAssess/README.md

 #### Periods

-In addition to your occurrence data, you must also provide a number of periods into which your data will be split (thi can be one period covering e.g. your whole study extent).
+In addition to your occurrence data, you must also provide a number of periods into which your data will be split (thi can be one period covering e.g., your whole study extent).
 In this example I will split the data into (roughly) decades over the period 1950 to 2019.
 Periods are defined as follows:

 ```r